 The decline of these industries heralded a decline of the town's fortunes.
 Shipbuilding in Campbeltown has disappeared as it has across most of the rest of Scotland.
 Only one distillery, Springbank, stayed in continuous existence, and the town's fishing fleet has been ravaged by declines in catches and, more recently, EU quotas.

 There have been more recent disappointments, too.
-In the closing years of the last century a new car ferry link was established between Campbeltown and Ballycastle in Northern Ireland., but it ceased sailings after two years.
-And though the fine new ferry terminal still stands at the end of the harbour, it has been some time since any hopeful noises were heard about the prospects of the service restarting.
+In the closing years of the last century a new car ferry link was established between Campbeltown and Ballycastle in Northern Ireland, but it ceased sailings after two years.
+More recently a ferry service has commenced linking Campbeltown with Ardrossan.

-On the other hand, anyone visiting Campbeltown today finds signs of a revival under way.
+Anyone visiting Campbeltown today finds other signs of a revival under way.
 The harbour remains busy with leisure craft and is still home to a number of fishing boats.
 And freighters supporting the major wind power industry that has established itself on the Kintyre peninsula are frequent visitors.

 Three miles to the west, Campbeltown Airport provides an increasingly busy link with Glasgow Airport.
 The small passenger aircraft used on the route require only a tiny fraction of the length of one of the longest runways in Europe which, at over three kilometers long and built as RAF Machrihanish, was used as a diversion airfield during the initial testing of Concorde.
 Meanwhile, Machrihanish itself, five miles west of Campbeltown, is increasingly making a name as an internationally important golfing destination.